dyka3773/mvn-tree-visualizer/ROADMAP.md

 - **User-Driven:** Priority based on user feedback and common pain points
 - **Quality First:** New features include comprehensive tests and documentation
 - **Backward Compatibility:** CLI interface remains stable across minor versions
+- **Small & Focused:** Features are kept small and manageable for faster delivery
+- **Feature Selection:** Features are chosen from the candidate list based on current priorities and available development time

 ## Contributing